pytorch/pytorch/CONTRIBUTING.md

 #### C++ Development tips

-When you are developing on the C++ side of things, the environment variables `DEBUG` and `NOCUDA` are helpful.
+When you are developing on the C++ side of things, the environment variables `DEBUG` and `NO_CUDA` are helpful.

 - `DEBUG=1` will enable debug builds (-g -O0)
-- `NOCUDA=1` will disable compiling CUDA (in case you are developing on something not CUDA related), to save compile time.
+- `NO_CUDA=1` will disable compiling CUDA (in case you are developing on something not CUDA related), to save compile time.

 For example:
 ```